 Skip links

 One of the central purposes of the EOE network is to develop and implement academic and practical projects to influence the quality of practice and to establish cooperation between different people and organisations on a transnational and European basis.
-Currently the EOE is engaged in three transnational projects.
+Currently the EOE connects members in several interest groups.

 The European Network of Outdoor Centres

 This special interest group was formed at the Derwent Hill seminar in 2012.
-At present organisations from 5 countries are represented in the network: CSOD (Slovenia), bsj (Germany), Metsäkartano (Finland), Frajda (Poland) and Low Bank Ground/Brathay (UK).
 The network aims to “promote the value of outdoor education centres for lifelong learning across Europe”.
 This will be achieved by job shadowing, youth exchanges and selected European projects.
-An Erasmus + funded project, managed by bsj, on “Aesthetics through the Outdoors” will run from 2018-20.
 Read more, FB group

 EOE Research Network